 If the worker's death occurred outside of the admiralty jurisdiction of a court, the family must seek recovery under state wrongful death laws.

-If your loved passed away in an accident at sea, or on the job as a maritime worker, please contact Hickey Law Firm, P.A. online or call (855) 375-3727 today to speak to one of our experienced Florida maritime wrongful death lawyers.
-We represent families in maritime wrongful death actions throughout the state of Florida and around the world.
+If your loved passed away in an accident at sea or on the job as a maritime worker, please contact Hickey Law Firm, P.A. at 305-371-8000 today to speak to one of our experienced maritime wrongful death lawyers.
+We represent families in maritime wrongful death actions throughout the Miami area, the state of Florida and around the world.